 No problem.
 If I was…

-✓ Was staying in Central London for 3 days
+✓ Staying in Central London for 3 days

 ✓ Wanted to do lots of sightseeing

-I would buy an Oyster Card for £5 & top it up with £22.
-This would give me unlimited travel within Central London for the whole time I was here.
-Alternatively, I would use my contactless card as my Oyster Card (kif you have one) and have the fare be deducted from my bank account.
-Also, If I do it this way I haven’t got to pay a £5 fee for the card. would have my visitor Oyster Card delivered to my house before I left for my trip.
+I would buy an Oyster Card for £5 & top it up with £23.
+This would give me unlimited travel within Central London for the whole time I was here .
+Alternatively, I would use my contactless card as my Oyster Card (if you have one) and have the fare deducted from my bank account.
+Also, If I do it this way I haven’t got to pay a £5 fee for the card.

-✓ Was staying in Central London for a week
+✓ Staying in Central London for a week

 ✓ Wanted to do lots of sightseeing

-I would buy an Oyster Card for £5 & add a travelcard to it which would cost me £36.10.
+I would buy an Oyster Card for £5 & add a travelcard to it which would cost me £37.
 This would give me unlimited travel within Central London for a whole week.
-It’s worth noting a 7-day travelcard is not available as a paper ticket.
-It is only available as part of an Oyster Card.

 What about kids?
 What should I buy for them?